emanuelefirmani/get-git-english/docs/obiettivo_1.rst

 This happens because, usually, git's graphic interfaces try to show only meaningful commits, hiding every unnecessary element.
-Gitk, for instance, shows only commits belonging to the line of development that gets to the current position, omitting what follows in the development line (that is its future) and any other branches.
+Gitk, for instance, shows only commits belonging to the development line that gets to current position, omitting what follows in the development line (that is its future) and any other branches.
 In the case of our history, from the viewpoint of `commit A`, `commit B` belongs to the future, and unless we ask explicitly to show it, it'll be omitted in the visualization

-Below, whenever you should be amazed because you've the impression that git made some commit disappear, rest assured launching
+Below, whenever you should be amazed because you've the impression that git made some ``commit`` disappear, rest assured typing

 .. code-block:: bash